-Dobcroft Junior School is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
+Dobcroft Junior School is committed to providing a safe and secure environment for children, staff and visitors and promoting a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the wellbeing of others.
 We aim to safeguard and promote the welfare of children by protecting them from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 Our aim is to create a culture of vigilance and adhere to an 'it could happen here' mentality, as well as responding to new guidance and information sharing.

-The School's Child Protection policy draws upon duties conferred by the
+The School's Child Protection policy draws upon duties conferred by the most current at the time of Policy approval

 - Children Acts 1989 and 2004

 - The Children and Families Act 2014

 - Section 175 of the 2002 Education Act

-- Guidance contained in 'Working Together to Safeguard Children'
+- Guidance contained in 'Working Together to Safeguard Children' (2018)

-- DfE's statutory guidance 'Keeping children safe in education' March 2015, September 2018
+- DfE's statutory guidance 'Keeping children safe in education' (2022)

-- Ofsted Safeguarding Guidance June 2015.
+- Ofsted Safeguarding Guidance

-- Sheffield Safeguarding Children Board.
+- Sheffield Safeguarding Children Board

 - The Counter-Terrorism and Security Act 2015 (The Prevent Duty)